aashumallik/Data-Distribution-on-a-Blockchain/README.md

 # Overview

 Data splitting &amp; distribution using asynchronous programming into a Blockchain.
-Takes an input of a file, splits the file using the File-Splitter written in java.
-After Splitting the file takes the individual file and passes through the compression engine (Compression.py).
-After Compressing each split file the File then passes through the Neural Net(Neural-Net.py) to optimize the platform.
+The Platform takes an input of a file from a user and splits the file using the File-Splitter written in java.
+The platform then passes all of the individual files through a compression engine written in python (Compression.py) depending on the type of the file.
+After Compressing each file the platform then passes the files through an Artificial Neural Net(Neural-Net.py) to train the platform by analyzing patterns in the user given dataset .
 After the Neural Net is trained the data is then transferred into Blockchain (Blockchain.js).

 # File Splitter